1dv024/exercise-solution-proposals/exercise-consoling-bank/README.md

         }

         /// <summary>
-        /// Whithdraws money from the account and returning the new balance.
+        /// Withdraws money from the account and returning the new balance.
         /// </summary>
         /// <param name="amount">The amount of money to withdraw.</param>
         /// <param name="fee">The withdrawal fee.</param>